 You could be forgiven for thinking you’re in Bali.

-Island Plantation is one of three sweet eco-inns in Bocas del Toro we stayed at in Panama at the end of our Costa Rica adventure cruise.
+And Island Plantation is one of three lovely small resorts in Bocas del Toro we stayed at when visiting Panama.

 It’s located on Isla Colon across a narrow sand road from Bluff Beach – one of the most gorgeous and pristine gold-sand beaches we’ve ever left our footprints on, and certainly one of the best beaches in Bocas del Toro!

 So, across the “road” you go to the resort’s beach club on Bluff Beach.